dwhiffing/sentient-edge/notes.md

-# work on progression

-test forest progression

-implement ogre behaviour
-implement golem behaviour
-test mountain progression

-implement zombie behaviour (should explode bullets on death) implement skeleton behaviour implement death behaviour test castle progression

 # tasks

-add remaining sounds
-add game over scene (text saying "name is dead, but you have been recovered by new name") ensure first click only focuses, doesnt do any inputs

 Submit

+make zombie explode on death?
-make a bg for each biome node (desert, forest, mountain, castle, shop) mobile controls
+add game over scene (text saying "name is dead, but you have been recovered by new name") make a bg for each biome node (desert, forest, mountain, castle, shop) mobile controls

-# add sounds

-boss hit
-boss charge
-boss shoot
-boss die
-boss victory music
-sound for when you have cleared an area

 # design document